North Korea missile launch tests Biden, alarms Japan ahead of Olympics

 Japan lodged a formal protest through its embassy in China, while South Korea’s National Security Council expressed deep concern.

-After a meeting with South Korean Foreign Minister Chung Eui-yong in Seoul, Russian Foreign Minister Sergei Lavrov said the talks had emphasised the need to establish peace and stability of Northeast Asia, including the Korean peninsula.
+After a meeting with South Korean Foreign Minister Chung Eui-yong in Seoul, Russian Foreign Minister Sergei Lavrov stressed the need to establish peace and stability in Northeast Asia.

-“This means all related countries need to abandon arms race and escalation of military activities of any form,” he said in a news conference.
+“This means all related countries need to abandon arms race and escalation of military activities of any form,” he told a news conference.

+Chinese foreign ministry spokeswoman Hua Chunying said maintaining peace and stability on the Korean peninsula was the goal of all mankind.

+“We call on the relevant sides to meet each other halfway and continue to maintain the deescalation situation to advance political settlement and work for lasting peace and security on the peninsula,” she said.

 U.S. POLICY CHALLENGE